Year 1 Subject

 1.2 Non-verbal and Cross-cultural Communication

 A significant portion of communication is non-verbal.
-Understanding these cues is critical in a globalized business environment.
+Understanding these cues is critical, especially in a globalized business environment where cultural norms can vary dramatically.

 Module 2: Written Business Communication

-This section focuses on developing proficiency in various forms of written business correspondence and documentation, emphasizing clarity, conciseness, and correctness.
+This section focuses on developing proficiency in various forms of written business correspondence and documentation.
+In the digital age, strong writing skills are more important than ever, as written messages create a permanent record.

 2.1 Business Correspondence